devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    while true; do curl localhost:3000/hello/Torkel; sleep 1; done;
    ```

-You should be able to now go back to your dash board and see a request rate of about 1 per second.
+You should be able to now go back to your dashboard and see a request rate of about 1 per second.

 ## ☑ Assignment

 At this point you should have a pretty good idea how to create a Grafana dashboard that displays a simple request count metric as generated from JavaScript.
 Now it is time to take it to the next level.
 Do the following:

 1. Modify the service code to do the following:
    1. Has a POST endpoint that sets the greeting.
+Note you will need to add middleware to parse the body from the curl commands.
+      ```js
+      // Middleware to parse URL-encoded bodies
+      app.use(express.urlencoded({ extended: true }));
+      ```
    1. Has a DELETE endpoint that resets the greeting back to the default.
    1. Sends metrics that count the total for each HTTP method.
-1. Create Curl commands that calls all of the services endpoints.
+1. Create Curl commands that call all of the service's endpoints.
 1. Change the visualization so that it shows multiple series with the counts for each type of HTTP method.

 When you are done, you should have a dashboard that looks something like this: